whaitey/licenceland/README.md

 2. Enter an IP address to search
 3. View order history and shop type usage for that IP

+### Order Resend Management
+1. Navigate to **LicenceLand > Order Resend** to access the resend interface
+2. Select an order and email type to resend
+3. Use bulk actions on the orders page to resend multiple orders
+4. View resend history and track all sent emails
+5. Quick resend buttons are available on individual order pages

 ### Abandoned Cart Management
 1. Navigate to **LicenceLand > Abandoned Carts** to view all abandoned carts
 2. Configure reminder settings in **LicenceLand > Abandoned Cart Settings**